dqnguyen1506/GHOSTCORDv2/README.md

 # GHOSTCORD

 Ghostcord is a Messaging chat web application run on react.js, express.js, firebase, and twilio api.
+It is a small project that my friends and I had orginally developed (link to GHOSTCORD v1.0 at the bottom).
+I decided to continue building the application and had made several big changes to it, including new UIs, and many new features.

 ## Features